01 of 10

-In addition to the eggplant, tomatoes, and zucchini, this ratatouille recipe features yellow squash, red and yellow bell peppers, red onions, and garlic.
-You will also need vegetable stock or another liquid to help the vegetables soften and create a thick stew, as well as herbs for... seasoning toward the end for added flavor.Continue to 2 of 10 below.
+In addition to the eggplant, tomatoes, and zucchini, some ratatouille–such as this one–feature yellow squash, red and yellow bell peppers, red onions, and garlic.
+You will also need vegetable stock or another liquid to help the vegetables soften and create a thick stew, as well as herbs for seasoning toward the end for added flavor.Continue to 2 of 10 below.

 02 of 10

 Eggplant is the key ingredient in ratatouille, and even though we're preparing this recipe in the rustic style, you may want to peel the eggplant as the skin can be kind of tough.
 But the decision whether to peel or not is completely up to you as the recipe will be delicious either way.